Houston’s Freeways: Who Was Displaced and Why?

 These errors often stem from the optical character recognition process, which can misinterpret handwritten house numbers and street names.
 In some cases, the handwritten information is simply illegible.
 Other omissions occur when our historical maps lack addresses or when street names or house numbers change.
 Mistakes may have also occurred when our team of researchers entered the data or when census takers incorrectly or illegibly recorded street names or numbers.
 The greatest number of errors occurred in areas with unpaved roads or informal street names.

 By linking the data and viewing the results on a map, our researchers were able to easily identify structures for which no residents were linked, which was useful for describing the geographic distribution of these errors.
 The project was able to identify and correct some errors by cross-referencing original sources on the interactive map, but fixing all omissions would require thousands of person-hours.
 Because of these omissions, the totals generated represent an undercount of the actual number of displaced people.
-However, considering the housing patterns of the years included, we believe the results are statistically accurate.[11]
+Additionally, because of the large time lag between the data and actual displacement, this methodology should not be used for overall estimates of displacement.
+We also explored a second methodology using census tract summary data from 1940 to 1970 to estimate populations displaced by highways.
+By coding structures and attaching them to tract data, we calculated population figures using persons-per-housing-unit statistics.
+While neither methodology is without limitations, presenting both on the map allows for as much historical information as possible to be presented, with the hope that researchers can continue to build on the analysis started here.[12]

 Creating an Interactive Map for the Public and Scholars